 Do Built In Wine Fridges Need a Charcoal Filter?

 Activated charcoal filters are used to remove bad odours from wine coolers.
 Therefore, they are only really necessary for long term storage.
 The majority of short-term, built in wine coolers will not require a charcoal filter.

 Whilst not every wine cooler will feature a reversible door, the majority of built in wine coolers will.
 Reversible doors can be hinged from either side of the wine cooler, meaning they are guaranteed to seamlessly fit the design and layout of your kitchen.

-In order to enable optimum versatility and adaptability, the majority of manufacturers will design wine coolers with removable shelves.
 This will enable you to store particularly large bottles of wine such as champagne or port.
-With this being said, we would recommend you check the individual model specifications to make sure this is definitely possible before making your purchase.
+However, we recommend you check the individual model specifications to make sure they will definitely fit your bottles before making your purchase.

 Get In Touch With Our UK Built In Wine Cooler Experts

 If you have any questions about built in wine fridges, please get in touch via our email email@example.com or call us on 0330 133 2327 and one of expert UK sales team will be very happy to help.
 Find everything you need to enjoy and preserve your wine collection to its fullest with our extensive range of wine fridges online.